habbes/musings/2017-08-24-ai-first-impressions.md

 This is the first week of the Artificial Intelligence class, my very first class in the [Georgia Tech OMSCS](https://omscs.gatech.edu) program.
 I have read a bit of the course textbook, [Articifical Intelligence, a Modern Approach](http://aima.cs.berkeley.edu/) (AIMA), by Stuart Russell and Peter Norvig.
-It was quite interesting to read about the foundations and history of AI and to see just how broad the field is and how many thought-provoking ideas and questions and it has brought to light.
+It was quite mind-opening to read about the foundations and history of AI and to see just how broad the field is and how many thought-provoking ideas and questions and it has brought to light.